WaltDisneyWorld/GlitchCord/README.md

 - unlike discord, this version is open source and free like discord!

+4. **fast**

+- we use defresh to load our pages fast, and with no complications!

 ------------

 This was based off [minicord](https://github.com/ThalKod/discord-clone)- by Thalkod